By Stratis Georgiou – a Concerned Orthodox Christian

 “There can be no compromise in matters of the Orthodox Faith.”

 Holy Tradition has preserved and memorialized the legacy of this St. Mark so that we – as Orthodox Christians – remember that one person, one voice, can make a difference.
-For those who need it, we have many examples in the secular world of one person making a difference.
-So I ask (rhetorically): Why should we, as individual orthodox Christians, remain silent?
+(For those who need it, we have many examples in the secular world of one person making a difference which you have probably read about in your secular lives.)
+Therefore, I ask – rhetorically: Why should we, as individual orthodox Christians, remain silent when we see or hear something that does not appear to be Orthodox?

 So What Do We Do About AB Elpi and The Phanar?